dojo/docs/dojo/provide.rst

 Introduction
 ============

-Each javascript source file must have at least one dojo.provide() call at the top of the file, corresponding to the file name.
+Each JavaScript source file must have at least one dojo.provide() call at the top of the file, corresponding to the file name.
 For example, `js/dojo/foo.js` must have `dojo.provide("dojo.foo");` before any calls to `dojo.require()` are made.

 Usage